 The need, cost, and timing of infrastructure vary with the type of infrastructure improvement.
 Offsite Levies for transportation, water, wastewater, and stormwater servicing will be developed for the East Highway 1 Area Structure Plan.
 All levies are subject to periodic review and include development costs associated with internal and external improvements to service the Plan area.
 Non-levy costs and improvements will be determined through periodic review of the master servicing documents and at the local plan preparation stage.

 It is important to note that infrastructure costs do not represent the full costs to service the Plan Area.
 Complete community costs also include costs associated with program and service delivery to business owners (e.g. community recreation, fire and property protection, parks maintenance, waste and recycling operations, etc.), which serve community needs and are an essential part of a community.

-- 22.1.10 As part of the local plan approval process the identification, timing, and funding of any required off-site improvements is required.
-Off-site improvements that are: - a. internal to the Plan area will be determined to the satisfaction of the County; or - external to the Plan area, including provincial or adjacent municipal infrastructure will be determined to the satisfaction of the County, in consultation with the relevant municipality and / or provincial department. - 22.1.11 Developers relying on regional County utility services (water, wastewater, and / or stormwater) shall be required to frontend the costs of utility service upgrades where deemed necessary by the County. - 22.1.12 Costs associated with transportation and / or utility service improvements are the developer's responsibility. - 22.1.13 Developers relying on transportation and / or utility infrastructure improvements (water, wastewater, and / or stormwater) provided by other developments shall be required to pay cost recovery as per the requirements of the applicable cost contribution agreement.
+- 22.1.10 Full piped servicing shall be installed by the developer to the Plan Area following approval of the first Local Plan that includes lands within phase 3 (Central District of the ASP) or if the intermunicpal regional servicing needs full piped services whichever comes first.
+Interim servicing solutions in compliance with this ASP will be required prior to the completion of full piped servicing to the Plan Area. - 22.1.11 As part of the local plan approval process the identification, timing, and funding of any required off-site improvements is required.
+Off-site improvements that are: - a. internal to the Plan area will be determined to the satisfaction of the County; or - external to the Plan area, including provincial or adjacent municipal infrastructure will be determined to the satisfaction of the County, in consultation with the relevant municipality and / or provincial department. - 22.1.12 Developers relying on regional County utility services (water, wastewater, and / or stormwater) shall be required to frontend the costs of utility service upgrades where deemed necessary by the County. - 22.1.13 Costs associated with transportation and / or utility service improvements are the developer's responsibility.

+- 22.1.14 Developers relying on transportation and / or utility infrastructure improvements (water, wastewater, and / or stormwater) provided by other developments shall be required to pay cost recovery as per the requirements of the applicable cost contribution agreement.

-- 22.1.14 Development proponents shall be required to pay the Rocky View County:
+- 22.1.15 Development proponents shall be required to pay the Rocky View County:

 - a.
 Water and Wastewater Off-Site Levy;

 - b.
 Stormwater Off-Site Levy; and

 - c.
 Transportation Off-Site Levy.